astronasutarou/minimalKNN/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Overview
 This package will provide a function to construct an approximated k-Nearest Neighbor graph from a list of three dimensional points.
-The graph construction algorithm is based on _NN-descent_ presented in Dong, Moses, & Li (2011)[^DML2011], but only the Euclidean metric is implemented in the current version.
+The graph construction algorithm is based on _NN-descent_ presented in Dong, Moses, & Li (2011)[^DML2011].
+The Euclidean and Manhattan metrics are implemented in the current version, while only the Euclidean one is available in Python.
 The algorithm efficiently constructs an approximated k-Nearest Neighbor graph.
 This provides a portable _C++11_ header and a Python interface.

 ## Dependencies